-Competitive bids refers to prices which are offered by a vendor or any other business individual to a firm for its goods and services.
+Competitive bids refer to prices that are offered by a vendor or any other business individual to a firm for its goods and services.
 For a vendor or service provider to win a contract, they’re required to submit a competitive bid.

 A Little More on What is a Competitive Bid

 Under competitive bids, a company is usually seeking for a contract which it aims to carry out from a business willing to release such contract.
 When a firm or institution wants large volume of goods, or are seeking for long-term relations or long term supplies, it’d usually send out an offer or an appeal in the form of a document known as request for proposal (RFP).
 This request is usually sent out for materials, technology projects, infrastructural programs and projects, pension fund management, and other business related activities.
 In some cases, materials might include raw materials, especially when the requesting firm or organization is a government agency.
 Unlike a reverse auction (where sellers make bid), the bidder with the lowest price is not guaranteed the contract as trust and capabilities are also put into play during a competitive bid.
 The purchaser generally chooses who he or she confides in to deliver potentials as he or she (the purchaser) will get to benefit if all turns out well.

 Competitive Bid on Wall Street